-- 1. A grade point average of 2.0 ("C") or above must be earned in all courses required in the chosen curriculum of study. - 2.
-All financial obligations to the college must be met (i.e., graduation fee, library fines, Business Office holds, etc.); - 3.
-A grade point average of 3.50 or higher must be achieved in all courses required in the student's major in order for the student to be eligible to graduate with honors.
+- 1. Required courses and electives must be completed in accordance with one of the programs listed in the catalog with a major grade point average of at least 2.0. - 2.
+All financial obligations to the college must be met (i.e., graduation fee, library fines, Business Office holds, etc.);

-- 4. Graduates must have earned at James Sprunt Community College or through a consortium program with James Sprunt Community College at least 25% of the hours required in their curriculum program(s).
-These hours may not include hours earned through credit by examination. - 5.
-In addition to the Institutional Graduation Requirements, Associate in Arts and Associate in Science graduates must pass the required courses prescribed in the curriculum with a minimum grade of "C" in each course.
+- 3. A grade point average of 3.50 or higher must be achieved in all courses required in the student's major in order for the student to be eligible to graduate with honors. - 4.
+Graduates must have earned at James Sprunt Community College or through a consortium program with James Sprunt Community College at least 25% of the hours required in their curriculum program(s).
+These hours may not include hours earned through credit by examination.